The Lace Archive

 www.thelacearchive.net

-I am excited to be the recipient of an ArtsWestchester Artist Grant for the project, Repairing Mend.
-I invite you to be a participant in the project- info at the project page.
+I was honored to be the recipient of an ArtsWestchester Artist Grant for the project, Repairing Mend, in 2021.
+I invite you to be a participant in the project.

 If you have lace and would like to donate (or sell) for the project, please contact me.
 I cover shipping!
 I am eternally grateful for the thousands of pieces of lace sent up to now.